 Ch 361: Physical Chemistry I

 Required for all chemical engineering majors, this course in quantum mechanics and molecular spectroscopy is taken during the junior year after having completed a semester of "introductory" physical chemistry (see Ch 160), a year of organic chemistry, three courses in physics (including modern physics), two years of calculus, and linear algebra.
+Students are simultaneously taking a laboratory course in instrumental analysis.
 A series of applied quantum chemistry projects gives students a firm grounding in the methods, language, logistics, and algorithmic approaches involved in the use of quantum mechanics to predict molecular structures, spectra, and properties.
 A brief introduction to statistical mechanics is also included.
-The course is sometimes chosen as an elective by students in other majors (specifically EE, ME, and BSE majors).
+The course is sometimes chosen as an elective by students in other majors (typically EE, ME, and BSE majors).